mbatc/robostack-wasm/docs/Setup.md

 ## Build ROS2 Packages

 Clone https://github.com/mbatc/ros-humble.git@emscripten and cd into the repo.
   1. Create a symbolic link to the `vinca_emscripten32.yaml` vinca file.
-You can use `ln vinca_emscripten32.yaml vinca.yaml` to do this.
+You can use `ln -s vinca_emscripten32.yaml vinca.yaml` to do this.
 Add your conda-bld directory in the vinca.yaml
   2. Run `vinca -m --platform=emscripten-wasm32` to generate the recipes.
   4. `cd` into the `recipes` folder created by vinca.
   5. Run `boa build . --target-platform emscripten-wasm32 -m ../.ci_support/conda_forge_pinnings.yaml -m ../conda_build_config.yaml`